{{ result.summaryTitle }}

 Worked Examples:

 Breaking release review.
-A line such as perf!: remove legacy changelog cache should place BREAKING: at the start of the generated change text and raise the summary to a Major SemVer signal.
-The Markdown can be structurally ready while the release still needs migration wording and a version-number check.
+A subject such as perf!: remove legacy cache should raise a Major signal even though perf alone has no strict SemVer bump.
+The generated Markdown may look ready, but the release still needs migration wording and a deliberate version decision.

 Troubleshooting an unclear paste.
-A pasted line like Updated the export buttons has no category prefix and no Conventional Commit type.
-In categorized mode, the warning block should say one uncategorized line was mapped to Changed.
-Rewriting the line as changed: Update export button labels removes that warning and makes the Source column easier to audit.
+A line like Updated export buttons has no category prefix and no commit shape.
+In categorized mode it is accepted as Changed with a warning.
+Rewriting it as changed: Update export button labels removes the ambiguity and makes the Change Ledger easier to review.

 FAQ:

-In categorized mode, a non-empty line without a recognized category prefix, Markdown category heading, or Conventional Commit shape is accepted as Changed.
+A non-empty line without a recognized category prefix, Markdown section heading, or Conventional Commit shape is accepted as Changed.
 Add a prefix such as added:, fixed:, or security: when another section is more accurate.

-Why does strict Conventional Commits ignore docs or chore for the SemVer signal?
+Why does strict Conventional Commit mode ignore docs or chore for the SemVer signal?

-Strict mode gives SemVer weight to feat, fix, !, and BREAKING CHANGE.
-Other valid types can still appear in the changelog, but they do not raise the strict bump signal unless they carry a breaking marker.
+Strict mode gives SemVer weight to feat, fix, breaking markers, and breaking-change footers.
+Other types can still appear in the changelog, but they do not raise the signal unless they mark a breaking change.

-The file reader accepts TXT, MD, and LOG-style text sources up to 512 KB.
-Use a smaller file, paste the relevant release lines, or remove binary content before trying again.
+Use a TXT, MD, or LOG-style source under the file-size limit, paste the relevant excerpt, or remove binary content before trying again.

-Does the SemVer signal choose my final version?
+Does the SemVer signal choose my final release number?

-No. The signal reports the strongest parsed release note or commit marker under the selected policy.
-The final version still depends on the actual public API change, project policy, and maintainer review.
+No. It reports the strongest parsed signal under the selected policy.
+The final version still depends on the real compatibility impact and project release rules.

 Glossary: